Creating a dump

 POST /dumps.
 Using that route will trigger a dump creation process.
 Creating a dump is an asynchronous task that takes time based on the size of your dataset.
 A dump uid (unique identifier) is returned to help you track the process.

 The above code triggers a dump creation process.

 At any given moment, you can check the status of a particular dump creation process using the previously received dump uid, like so:

 GET /dumps/:dump_uid/status.
 Using this route, you can check whether your dump is still processing, has already been created, or has encountered a problem.

-After your dump creation process is done, the dump file is created and added in the dump folder.
+After your dump creation process is done, the dump file is created and added to the dump folder.
 By default, this folder is

 Note that if your dump folder does not already exist when the dump creation process is called, MeiliSearch will create it.

 If you restart MeiliSearch after creating a dump, you will not be able to use the dumps endpoint to find out that dump's